ducorteam/docs/omnivus-reactjs/6.5.0/README.md

-# Omnivus - reactjs template
+# Getting Started

-Omnivus is a cutting-edge React application designed for IT solutions, digital services, and business agencies.
+__Omnivus__ is a cutting-edge React application designed for __IT solutions, digital services, and business agencies__.
 This project is fully responsive, feature-packed, and customizable for any modern IT-related business.

 ### Requirements

 There are system requirements in order to install and setup this template and its components properly.
-Make sure that you are running the node.js & yarn install.
+Make sure that you are running the __node.js__ & __yarn install__.

 ### 🚀 Quick Start Guide